Deploying to EMR Serverless via EMR CLI

 RUN amazon-linux-extras install python3.8

-Building Python from source (this ‘failed’ on my machine for some reason, and it took extraordinary amount of time)
+- Building Python from source (this 'failed' on my machine for some reason, and it took an extraordinary amount of time)

-All of these lead to two issues I faced:
+All of these led to two issues I faced:

-I tried many things to resolve both isuues, including creating various symlinks, copying Python binary, copying the whole environment folder, etc. None of these worked.
+I tried many things to resolve both issues, including creating various symlinks, copying Python binary, copying the whole environment folder, etc. None of these worked.

 I resolved it by using a custom docker image provided by EMR Serverless, and setting the release version to use the same version as in the Dockerfile.
 I updated my application to use emr-7.0.0 and used the following Dockerfile: